remasters3/fragginhart/README.md

 - Moved documents to table.
 - Some cosmetic changes to terrain.
 - Assualt ramp moved to front of document building with build activated doors.
-- Added Basement spawn for axis.
+- Added Basement spawn for axis. (set as disabled)
 - swaped position of sidewall hole with sidewall cov door.
+- moved barracks corridor outside exit, added ramp where there was a step.
+- added location data
+- added option to block the middle spawn / forward bunker archway. (set as hidden)